Struct Axes2D

 • FillAlpha - Sets the transparency of the box fill

-pub fn box_and_whisker<'l, Tx: DataType, X: IntoIterator<Item = Tx>, TBoxMin: DataType, BoxMin: IntoIterator<Item = TBoxMin>, TWhiskerMin: DataType, WhiskerMin: IntoIterator<Item = TWhiskerMin>, TWhiskerMax: DataType, WhiskerMax: IntoIterator<Item = TWhiskerMax>, TBoxMax: DataType, BoxMax: IntoIterator<Item = TBoxMax>>( &'l mut self, x: X, box_min: BoxMin, whisker_min: WhiskerMin, whisker_max: WhiskerMax, box_max: BoxMax, options: &[PlotOption<&str>] ) -> &'l mut Self
+pub fn box_and_whisker<'l, Tx: DataType, X: IntoIterator<Item = Tx>, TBoxMin: DataType, BoxMin: IntoIterator<Item = TBoxMin>, TWhiskerMin: DataType, WhiskerMin: IntoIterator<Item = TWhiskerMin>, TWhiskerMax: DataType, WhiskerMax: IntoIterator<Item = TWhiskerMax>, TBoxMax: DataType, BoxMax: IntoIterator<Item = TBoxMax>>( &'l mut self, x: X, box_min: BoxMin, whisker_min: WhiskerMin, whisker_max: WhiskerMax, box_max: BoxMax, options: &[PlotOption<&str>], ) -> &'l mut Self

-Plot a 2D box-and-whisker plot using boxes of automatic width.
+Plot a 2D box-and-whisker plot.

 §Arguments